 - Q2.
 The notice of funding opportunity states that organizations must provide services to lawful permanent residents only.
 If my organization also serves other immigrants, should my organization place lawful permanent residents in a class by themselves? - A2.
-Organizations must adequately demonstrate that only lawful permanent residents will receive services funded by this grant. - Q3.
-Can my organization provide general ESL classes or Adult Basic Education under this funding opportunity? - A3.
+Organizations must adequately demonstrate that only lawful permanent residents will receive services funded by this grant.

+Q3.
+Can my organization provide general ESL classes or Adult Basic Education under this funding opportunity?

+- A3.
 No. This grant funds citizenship instruction to prepare lawful permanent residents for naturalization.
-You must demonstrate that your organization will offer integrated citizenship instruction that prepares lawful permanent residents for the naturalization test and interview that includes: - o Instruction in U.S. history and government; - o ESL instruction in reading, writing, and speaking; and - o Instruction on the naturalization process and eligibility interview.
+You must demonstrate that your organization will offer integrated citizenship instruction that prepares lawful permanent residents for the naturalization test and interview that includes: - o Activities that promote civic and linguistic assimilation in the citizenship instruction program design; - o Instruction in U.S. history and government; - o ESL instruction in reading, writing, and speaking; and - o Instruction on the naturalization process and eligibility interview. - Q4.

-- Q4.
 We currently offer ESL classes, and many of our citizenship students participate in those same classes.
 Our ESL classes are funded through other grants.
 Will that arrangement allow us to provide services to individuals who are not lawful permanent residents? - A4.
-You must ensure that grant-funded citizenship preparation services are provided to only lawful permanent residents.
+You must ensure that USCIS grant-funded citizenship preparation services are provided to only lawful permanent residents.
 This requirement does not affect other programs that are funded by other sources. - Q5.
 There is a requirement that students must be assessed using a nationally normed standardized assessment test.
 What does this mean? - A5.
 In the context of citizenship education, this refers to specific tests used to determine a student's English language proficiency.
-A list of standardized tests that the Department of Education has determined to be suitable is available in the Federal Register and on page 12 of the notice of funding opportunity. - Q6.
+A list of standardized tests that the Department of Education has determined to be suitable is available in the Federal Register and in the notice of funding opportunity. - Q6.
 Are all students and clients required to take the nationally normed standardized test regardless of their English proficiency level? - A6.
-All students enrolled in citizenship instruction classes under this grant program must take the standardized test. - Q7.
+All students enrolled in citizenship instruction classes under this grant program must take the standardized test, in the form of both a pre instruction assessment and a post instruction assessment. - Q7.
 How should I balance USCIS's minimum instructional hour requirements with the instructional hours required by the vendors of nationally normed standardized tests? - A7.
-The minimum instructional hour requirements for this grant program are listed in the notice of funding opportunity (see page 3).
+The minimum instructional hour requirements for this grant program are listed in the notice of funding opportunity.
 You may offer more instructional hours than the minimum requirement.
 A greater number of instructional hours may correspond better with test vendor requirements.
 However, you still must use a nationally normed standardized test of English proficiency for the citizenship instruction program, even if you offer a class with fewer instructional hours than the test vendor recommends. - Q8.
 Is my organization required to use paid instructors to teach citizenship classes? - A8.
 Yes, you are required to use at least one paid instructor.
-It is envisioned the majority of grant funds will be dedicated to paying the salary of a qualified instructor or instructors.
-Paid citizenship instructors must have at least one year of experience teaching ESL or citizenship to adults and: - Hold a degree in Teaching English to Speakers of Other Languages (TESOL); and/or - Hold TESOL certification from a state licensing agency; and/or - Provide substantial documentation of experience in TESOL instruction in a classroom setting for a program that has a structured curriculum.
+We encourage grant recipients to dedicate the majority of grant funds to paying the salary of a qualified instructor or instructors.
+Paid citizenship instructors must have at least one year of experience teaching ESL or citizenship to adults and:

+- Hold a degree in Teaching English to Speakers of Other Languages (TESOL); and/or - Hold TESOL certification from a state licensing agency; and/or - Provide substantial documentation of experience in TESOL instruction in a classroom setting for a program that has a structured curriculum.